 A phylogenetic analysis was conducted using the program Seaview 4 (Gouy et al. 2010).
 First, a site selection was performed in order to filter regions with too many gaps, leaving 506 sites.
 Second, a phylogenetic tree was built using PhyML within Seaview (Guindon et al. 2010) (Le and Gascuel protein substitution model (Le and Gascuel 2008) with a four-classes discretized gamma distribution of rates, the best tree of Nearest Neigbour Interchange (NNI) and Subtree Pruning and Regrafting (SPR) topological searches was kept).
 Support values were computed using the approximate likelihood ratio test (aLRT) method (Anisimova and Gascuel 2006).

-The resulting tree was rooted using the midpoint rooting method in Seaview.
+A test for positive selection was conducted using a combination of branch and branch-site models using PAML (Yang 2007).
+The final GUIDANCE alignment was used, realigned using the Macse codon aligner (Ranwez et al. 2011), and ambiguously aligned sites and shorter sequences were manually filtered.
+The final alignment contained the following sequences: UMAG_03394, UMAG_11065, UMAG_04486, UMAG_06506, UMAG_04094, UMAG_10585, UMAG_06474, UMAG_10980, UMAG_05977, FOXG_04692.
+We used the PhyML software with the same options as described above to reconstruct a phylogenetic tree with this subset of sequences.
+The branch toward the UMAG_11065 gene was used as a foreground group in the branch site model.

 Gene expression